mdmss37/LinuxServerConfigurationSubmission/README.md

 123/udp (v6)               ALLOW       Anywhere (v6)
 ```

-#2.
-The complete URL to your hosted web application.
+#2 The complete URL to your hosted web application.
 http://ec2-35-162-154-29.us-west-2.compute.amazonaws.com/

-#3.
-A summary of software you installed and configuration changes made.
+#3 A summary of software you installed and configuration changes made.
 1. Launch your Virtual Machine with Udacity account
-⋅⋅1. public IP address is 35.162.154.29
+*public IP address is 35.162.154.29
 2. Followed the instructions provided to SSH into your server
 3. Created a new user named grader
 4. Gave the grader the permission to sudo